Last Updated on March 30, 2023

-Have some friends coming over?
-Just deflate the mattress and stash it away in your closet.
+Have some friends come over?
+Then just deflate the mattress and stash it away in your closet.

 The party is over and you want to go to bed?
-Bring the mattress out and hit the inflate button.
-Your bed will be ready by the time you’re done brushing your teeth.
-Pretty convenient right?
+Then just bring the mattress out and hit the inflate button.
+Your bed is ready by the time you’re done brushing your teeth.